scottdware/go-panos/README.md

 This API allows you to do the following:

-* List various types of objects: address, service, custom-url-category, device-groups, policies, tags, templates, managed devices (Panorama), etc..
+* List various types of objects: address, service, custom-url-category, device-groups, policies, tags, templates, log forwarding profiles, security profile groups, managed devices (Panorama), etc..
-* Create, rename, and delete objects
+* Create, rename, and delete objects.
+* View the jobs on a device.
-* Create multiple address objects at once by using a CSV file.
-    * You can also specify which device-group you want the object to be created under, as well as tag them.
+* Create multiple address objects (including groups) at once by using a CSV file.
+You can also specify different device-groups you want the object to be created under, as well as tag them.
 * Create, apply, and remove tags from objects
 * Edit/modify address, service groups and custom-url-categories
 * Create templates, template stacks and assign devices and templates to them (Panorama)
 * Commit configurations and commit to device-groups (Panorama)
 * Apply a log forwarding or security profile to an entire policy or individual rules.
-* Manipulate the configuration using Xpath functions.
+* Manipulate any part the configuration using Xpath functions (advanced).

 The following features are currently available only on the local firewall:

 * Create interfaces (including sub-interfaces), zones, vlans, virtual-wires, virtual-routers and static routes.
-    * Delete operation on the above as well.
 * Add and remove interfaces to zones, vlans and virtual-routers.
 * Test URL's to see what they are being categorized under.
 * Test route lookup.